nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Wind Down
 **********

+The proportion of staking rewards received by a staker depends on the stake size and the remaining locked duration.

+When wind down is enabled, the locked duration decreases after each period which results in reduced staking yield.
+When disabled, the stake's locked duration remains constant and improves staking yield.
+See :ref:`sub-stake-winddown` for more information.

 Wind down is *disabled* by default.

-When wind down is disabled, the stake's duration remains constant, which results in improved staking yield.
-When disabled, the lock duration decreases as time goes by.
-See :ref:`sub-stake-winddown` for more information.
+.. note:: WorkLock participants have wind down *enabled* by default.

 To start winding down an existing stake: